ParEVO: Synthesizing Code for Irregular Data: High-Performance Parallelism through Agentic Evolution: Acknowledgements

 \section{Acknowledgements}

 We thank Lin Zhong for helpful discussions and Rust resources, Ramla Ijaz for helpful discussions, and Roger Fu for compiling and providing to us the publicly available test cases for the competitive programming problems we used.
 We also thank the extended team at Google DeepMind who supported this research direction.
-Amir Yazdanbakhsh and Deniz Altinb\"{u}ken contributed to this paper in an advisory capacity.
+Amir Yazdanbakhsh and Deniz Altınbüken contributed to this paper in an advisory capacity.

 This work was supported in part by the National Science Foundation (NSF) under Grant \#CCF-2453323 and a Google Academic Research Award.